 The LGF’s campaign “Are You Ready For Your Screen Test?” raises awareness of cervical screening amongst women from the lesbian and bisexual community, encourage them to attend screening appointments, give them the confidence to use their rights, and provide advice to make it the best possible experience.
 The campaign is supported by the NHS Cancer Screening Programme.

-Annie Emery, Head of Services at The Lesbian & Gay Foundation said “Over the years, some lesbian and bisexual women accessing screening have experienced homophobia, assumptions that they are heterosexual, inappropriate treatment and, most damaging of all, misinformation about their health when it comes to cervical screening.”
+Annie Emery, former Head of Services at LGBT Foundation said “Over the years, some lesbian and bisexual women accessing screening have experienced homophobia, assumptions that they are heterosexual, inappropriate treatment and, most damaging of all, misinformation about their health when it comes to cervical screening.”

 “We want lesbian and bisexual women to be getting the best and most accurate health information to help them make informed decisions about their body and their health.
 We also want lesbian and bisexual women to know exactly what services are available to them.
 If a woman has been sexually active with a woman or a man she should be accessing cervical screening services.”